Why wetlands are important.

 December 2009: New program similar to REDD needed to store carbon in waters.
 Dan Laffoley, marine vice chairman of the World Commission on Protected Areas at the International Union for Conservation of Nature, argues countries should be encouraged to establish marine protected areas – that is, set aside parts of the coast and sea where nature is allowed to thrive without undue human interference – and do what they can to restore habitats like salt marshes, kelp forests and sea-grass meadows.
 In addition to producing most of the oxygen we breathe, the ocean absorbs some 25% of current annual carbon dioxide emissions.
 Half the world’s carbon stocks are held in plankton, mangroves, salt marshes and other marine life.
 So it is at least as important to preserve this ocean life as it is to preserve forests. link

 July 2008: Massive greenhouse gases may be released as destruction of world wetlands worsen.
 The world’s wetlands, threatened by development, dehydration and climate change, could release a planet-warming “carbon bomb” if they are destroyed, according to ecological scientists.
-Wetlands contain 771 billion tons of greenhouse gases, one-fifth of all the carbon on Earth and about the same amount of carbon as is now in the atmosphere.
 If all the wetlands on the planet released the carbon they hold, it would contribute powerfully to the climate-warming greenhouse effect, said Paulo Teixeira, coordinator of the Pantanal Regional Environment Program in Brazil.
 “We could call it the carbon bomb,” Teixeira said: “It’s a very tricky situation.”
 Wetlands are not just swamps: they also include marshes, peat bogs, river deltas, mangroves, tundra, lagoons and river flood plains.
 They also produce 25% of the world’s food, purify water, recharge aquifers and act as buffers against violent coastal storms. link

 Why the Florida Everglades are important.